 Position Papers for non-crisis, traditional committees must follow the following formatting guidelines:

-1. Each topic must be at minimum 1-page double spaced.
+1. Each topic must be at minimum one page double-spaced.
 (Note: All committees have more than one topic).

-2. Position Papers must be in MLA or Chicago style formatting, including a Works Cited/Bibliography.
+2. Position Papers must be in MLA or Chicago style formatting, including a Works Cited/Bibliography with either parenthetical or footnote citations.
 (Note: Works Cited do not count in the one page requirement per topic.)

-3. Position Papers must be in 12-point font and include a header with the delegates name(s), nation, committee, and school.
+3. Position Papers must be in 12-point Times New Roman font and include a header with the delegate name(s), nation, committee, and school.

 Format – Crisis Committees